 The NAASF Ski Weeks offer some of the most affordable ski/riding possible.
 As a general rule, the NAASF contracted rates offer slope side or near slope side lodging at discounted prices, Lift Ticket Prices for about 50% of rack rate, and a variety of discounts on rentals and purchases around the resorts.
 It is rare that you will find a less expensive way to have a ski week.

-NAASF charges a registration fee for the week which is usually approximately $170.
+NAASF charges a registration fee for the week.
 This allows you the discounted lodging, lift tickets, discounts, and allows you to attend all the week's events/parties and racing.
 It is a bargain for what you are paying.

 All of the NAASF Weeks are "Family Friendly".
 The evening parties feature such adult entertainment as alcoholic beverages, live music, dancing, and costume parties, but families are welcome to ski, race, and enjoy the week.
 Baby sitting services are available in most resorts so the adults can join in the evening activities.